Lead Opinion

 B. Propriety of Raising the Defense Sua Sponte

 We have found no direct guidance from the Supreme Court as to when we ought to raise the issue sua sponte.
 Nor have the parties provided us with a coherent theory.
-We believe, however, that the analysis in Granberry easily can and should be adapted to fit the procedural default context.
+We believe, however, that the analysis in Gran-berry easily can and should be adapted to fit the procedural default context.
 Exhaustion and procedural default are related concepts and stem from the same policy concerns.

-In Granberry, the State of Illinois successfully moved in federal district court to dismiss petitioner‘s habeas complaint for failure to state a claim.
+In Granberry, the State of Illinois successfully moved in federal district court to dismiss petitioner’s habeas complаint for failure to state a claim.
 For the first time on appeal, the state argued that petitioner had not exhausted his state remedies.
 Petitioner responded that by failing to raise exhaustion in the district court the state had waived the defense.
 The Court of Appeals disagreed and ordered the case dismissed on the ground of nonexhaustion.

 The Supreme Court reversed and remanded.
-Justice Stevens wrote: “[An appellate] court should determine whether the interests of comity and federalism will be better served by addressing the merits forthwith or by requiring a series of additional state and district court proceedings before reviewing the merits of the petitioner‘s claim.”
-481 U.S. at 134.
-In giving content to this mandate, the Court offered
+Justice Stevens wrote: “[An appellate] court should determine whether the interests of comity and federalism will be better served by addressing the merits forthwith or by requiring a series of additional state and district court proceedings before reviewing the merits of the petitioner’s claim.”

 The second line of cases seems to build on the statutory exception permitting nonexhaustion where recourse to state remedies is futile.
-See
+See 28 U.S.C. § 2254(b).
+Thus, in Workman v.
+Tate,

 The Granberry Court relied on the Frisbie case as its sole example of a “miscarriage of justice.”
 In Frisbie, the circumstances were undoubtedly exceptional: the prisoner had been beaten and kidnapped in Illinois by Michigan police officers in violation of the federal anti-kidnapping statute.
 Thus, the federal question raised did not go merely to the legality of the conviction or to a procedure within the trial, but rather challenged the legality of the trial itself.
 Collins v.
-Frisbie, 189 F.2d 464, 468 (6th Cir.
-1951), rev‘d on other grounds, 342 U.S. 519 (1952).
-In any event, the Frisbie Court did not require actual innocence as the Sawyer Court did.
+Frisbie,

 Even if we were to hold that Sawyer modified the definition of “miscarriage of justice” in the Granberry context, we would still be convinced that it should be defined more loosely in our context.
 Unlike in exhaustion cases, if we decline to reach the merits in a procedural default case, the defendant has no further recourse to either state or federal relief.
 Justice dictates that we act with greater leniency when determining whether to shut off a defendant’s last avenue of hope.

-On the other hand, we cannot define the exception so broadly that it swallows the rulе.
+On the other hand, we cannot define the exception so broadly that it swallows the rule.
 Thus, for instance, a miscarriage of justice must be more than simply a prejudicial federal statutory or constitutional error because this is always required before we will issue a writ of habeas corpus.
 Nor do we think that a “clear violation” of federal statutory or constitutional rules constitutes a principled definition.
 An innocent person wrongly convicted because of federal statutory or constitutional error has not undergone worse treatment merely because the whole world can spot the error, and not just the legally sophisticated.
 Error rises to the level of “miscarriage of justice” not because it is conspicuous, but because of the nature or seriousness of its effect.

 The first category involves a federal violation which challenges the validity of the trial itself.
 The most obvious example is the Frisbie case described above.
 Another example might involve the Double Jeopardy Clause.
 It is doubtful that these types of situations implicate comity or federalism at all because under federal law the state courts never obtained the authority to conduct a trial.
-In a sense the state courts would be acting as extralegal tribunals, and we are far less hesitant to reach the merits in this situation.
+In a sense the state courts would be acting as extralegal tribunals, and we are far less hеsitant to reach the merits in this situation.

 The second category involves federal violations that were motivated by malice and not caused by mere inadvertence or poor judgment.
-A state court system that purposefully and unjustifiably violаtes a defendant‘s federal rights cannot be entitled to the same deference as a system that makes only innocent mistakes.
+A state court system that purposefully and unjustifiably violates a defendant’s federal rights cannot be entitled to the same deference as a system that makes only innocent mistakes.
 When the government fails to raise a procedural default defense, we will reach the merits if the petitioner can show that conscious malice by a state court official caused a federal violation.

 CONCLUSION